SimoneMSR/MMM-Pir/README.md

   - `triggerMode: 'H'` - motion signal is triggered whenever the sensor sends a HIGH (1, motion) message

  ⚠ You can disable PIR Sensor detection by using `gpio: 0`

+ If you want to use the sensor just to send a notification for presence, set `skipToggleScreen` to `true`

 ------
 #### Motion Configuration